muxe/react-native-device-rotation/README.md

 # react-native-device-rotation

 Get updates about a phones attitude in three axis.
 Values are in degrees and are roll, pitch and azimuth.
-Works for android and iOS.
-From my testing the differences are: pitch degrees are flipped for android and iOS, north (azimuth = 0) is the top of the phone in android and the right og the phone in iOS.
+Works for Android and iOS.
+From my testing the differences are: pitch degrees are flipped for Android and iOS, north (azimuth = 0) is the top of the phone in Android and the right of the phone in iOS.

-## TODOS:
+## TO-DOS:
-* it's an early version of the package, so theres room for improvements
+- [ ] It's an early version of the package, so theres room for improvements
-* make sure values are the same on ios and android
+- [ ] Make sure values are the same on iOS and Android
-* method to check availability of the sensors
+- [ ] Method to check availability of the sensors

 ## Getting started